 Help with paying car impound fees.

 If a car has been impounded it can be difficult for a low income family to pay the costs involved to retrieve it.
-In addition to that challenge, there is also a general lack of financial assistance available to pay for any release or impound fees, but struggling families, including those with no money to spare, do have a few options that they can look into.
+There is also a general lack of financial assistance available to pay for any release, towing costs or impound fees.
+Struggling families or individuals, including those with no money to spare, do have a few options that they can look into.
 There are ways to get your car towed back to your home, free emergency financial aid programs that can help get the car out of impound as well as other resources.

 One of the first things to do is to determine why the car was impounded to begin with.
 It may be the result of unpaid car insurance, excessive tickets, or even criminal activity.
 If the issue was something related to a crime, then it will almost be impossible to get any type of financial assistance to get it released.
 When a charity or non-profit has funding is available (which is not common), it will usually only cover legal reasons, such as unpaid insurance, bringing registration current or rarely money can help pay parking tickets.